Unforeseen medical treatment

 - During evenings and at weekends, treatment in the Reykjavik area can be obtained at the "Læknavaktin" centre.
 Tel: 1770

 - For medical advice and house calls outside opening hours, call 1770

 - Dental treatment is provided at dental offices/health centres in most areas of Iceland.

 - Generally, a standard fee is charged.
 This is non-refundable in Iceland, but you can always seek reimbursement once you return home.

-- Children under the age of 18, state pensioners and those receiving invalidity benefits are eligible for partial reimbursement.
+- Children under the age of 18, state pensioners and those receiving disability benefits are eligible for partial reimbursement.
 You must provide proof of eligibility.

-- Immediate admission is only possible in case of emergency.
+- Immediate admission is only possible in the event of emergency.

 - You can go to any pharmacy ("APÓTEK") in Iceland.

 - Show your prescription and European Health Insurance Card, which proves your eligibility for state healthcare.